If you’re looking for a payday loan in Michigan, here’s what you need to know.

 When you’re looking into paday loans, be sure to consider all the costs, how much interest you’ll be charged and the other options available to you before making a decision.
 Payday loans can be expensive, but when you’re in a rough patch, they can be used to get by and help pay down other debts.

 Can I get an extension on a payday loan in Michigan?

 A lender can offer an extension on a payday loan, provided it does not charge any additional fee for the same.
-Keep in mind this extension can only be for an additional 61, and lenders are not required to grant an extension.
+Keep in mind this extension can only be for an additional 61 days.
+Lenders aren’t required to grant this extension.